PROSPECT RIDGE PROJECT

 Jindalee has collected two bulk metallurgical composite samples from the Arthur River deposit, comprising ~30kg of oxidised mineralisation and ~70kg of largely fresh magnesite.
 The two samples (each averaging >40% MgO) were collected from historic drill core and are considered to be representative of typical oxide and fresh mineralisation in the upper 70m of the deposit.

 These samples are currently being calcined (heated to between 700°C and 1000°C) to produce caustic calcined magnesia (CCM).
 In addition to the calcination testwork, the metallurgical program will examine the further use of flotation, both prior to the calcination stage and after calcination, as a method of maximising the grade of the calcined magnesia product.
+Several combinations of calcine and flotation processes are being trialled at a small scale prior to selection of a preferred route for larger scale tests.
+Results from the work to date have been mixed.
+The Company is testing several alternatives to improve recoveries, with results to be announced once all stages of the program are complete.
 Depending on the results of this testwork, Jindalee also intends to evaluation Beacon Hill’s scoping study¹ in light of favourable exchange rate movements and lower mining industry input costs since May 2012, and recent increases in the price of magnesia products.